-Although each mortgage loan in the pool requires payment of a prepayment premium upon a voluntary prepayment, you will not receive a share of the prepayment premium.
+Although each mortgage loan in the pool requires payment of a prepayment premium upon a voluntary prepayment, you may not receive a share of the prepayment premium.
+Our guaranty does not extend to the payment of prepayment premiums.

 While each mortgage loan in the pool requires a borrower to pay a prepayment premium as a condition of voluntarily prepaying the loan during the period specified in the related mortgage note, payment of the prepayment premium may be waived under certain specified circumstances.
 See "YIELD, MATURITY AND PREPAYMENT CONSIDERATIONS-Maturity and Prepayment Considerations-Prepayment of a Mortgage Loan-Prepayment Premiums."
 In addition, no mortgage loan in the pool requires a borrower to pay a prepayment premium upon a full or partial involuntary prepayment resulting from the receipt of casualty insurance or condemnation proceeds.